kumajelly/nihongo-o-benkyou-shimasu/README.md

      - **iA Writer** (Markdown editor available on all devices).
      - My email inbox for quick and convenient access across work and home computers, or on the go.

-*Daily Summary in iA Writer Preview*
+*Daily Summary txt in iA Writer Preview*
 ![*Daily Summary in iA Writer Preview*](/images/nihongo-o-benkyou-shimasu-6.png)

-*Monthly Summary in iA Writer Preview*
+*Monthly Summary txt in iA Writer Preview*
 ![*Monthly Summary in iA Writer Preview*](/images/nihongo-o-benkyou-shimasu-5.png)

 ### **Why Email?**